JoJo on becoming 'Moulin Rouge! The Musical''s Sparkling Diamond

 At 13, JoJo got her start with the hits "Leave (Get Out)," making her the youngest solo artist to ever top the Billboard Top 40 pop chart, and "Too Little, Too Late."
 These remain her most recognizable songs, even after she's furthered her career with albums including Mad Love and Good to Know.

 But like Satine, whose star power hides a history of poverty and illness, JoJo has had her own share of career challenges.
 After contractual disputes over her early music, she created her own record label.
-JoJo promotes and advocates for herself as a performer, and brings her "breadth of life experience in this game" to Satine.
+JoJo promotes and advocates for herself as a performer, and she brings her "breadth of life experience in this game" to Satine.

 "Satine has been on the streets since she was 13 years old, making a way for herself, and in a way, so have I," JoJo said.
 "So I can relate a little bit."